 We accomplish this goal with the help of the innovative Qlikview data visualization and discovery program.
 Qlikview allows us to post huge amounts of data without sacrificing usability.
 For instance, our state and county tax burden app can quickly show you how your state's tax burden ranks and how it has changed over time with just a few clicks of a button.

 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2015, New Mexico collected $8.6 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average New Mexico taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, Rhode Island collected $5.7 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Rhode Island taxpayer can afford this level of taxation.

-As shown in Chart 1, New Mexico’s state and local tax burden (tax collections divided by private sector personal income) was the fifth highest in the nation for FY 2015 at 18.8 percent—or 31 percent above the national average of 14.4 percent.
+As shown in Chart 1, Rhode Island’s state and local tax burden (tax collections divided by private sector personal income) was the ninth highest in the nation for FY 2015 at 16.3 percent—or 13 percent above the national average of 14.4 percent.

-As shown in Chart 3, New Mexico’s 18.8 percent tax burden is greater than these combined industries: retail trade (7.7 percent), construction (6.7 percent), manufacturing (3.4 percent),and utilities (1.1 percent).
+As shown in Chart 3, Rhode Island’s 16.3 percent tax burden is greater than these combined industries: manufacturing (8.6 percent), construction (5.4 percent),and information (2.3 percent).

 Of course, the tax burdens for local government can vary just as much as they do among the 50 states.
-As such, we have also calculated the local government tax burden for every county in New Mexico—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.
+As such, we have also calculated the local government tax burden for every county in Rhode Island—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?